digital-agenda-data/digital-agenda/docs/import.md

 ### Triggering import config

 Import can be triggered via de Django admin interface.
-With one or more config selected choose the "import" action from the dropdown above the table and click on "Go".
+With one or more config selected, choose the "import" action from the dropdown above the table and click on "Go".
 The tasks are executed asynchronously and the "latest task" field will show the status of the last import run.
 Clicking on it will provide more details such as import logs.
 On failure, the `errors` JSON field is populated with the relevant details - e.g. the unknown dimension codes encountered in the file's data.

-Using the "Delete existing facts and trigger import" option instead will first delete any facts that are linked to the import config and as well as force a redownload of the dataset from ESTAT instead of using a locally cached version, if that was available in the first place.
+Using the "Delete existing facts and trigger import" option instead will first delete any facts that are linked to the import config and as well as force redownloading the dataset from ESTAT instead of using a locally cached version, if that was available in the first place.

+The cached dataset is automatically checked if stale or not before use in an import by validating the local data with the metadata API from ESTAT.
+If the cache is stale, the new version will be downloaded before the import.

 Details for all historical runs can be found in the "Import config results" section of the admin.